Olivia Sabee (Music and Dance)

-The comparative literature major is administered by a Comparative Literature Committee, made up of the coordinator and faculty representing the Classics, English literature, Modern Languages and Lteratures, Film and Media Studies, and Theater departments.
+The comparative literature major is administered by a Comparative Literature Committee, made up of the coordinator and faculty representing the Classics, English Literature, Modern Languages and Lteratures, Film and Media Studies, Spanish, and Theater departments.
 The basic requirement for the major is work in two literatures in the original language.

 The major in comparative literature is designed for those students who have a love for literature and a strong desire to write, and who are interested in literary critical research.
 This major is not for everyone: it assumes a fair degree of discipline, independence, and self-motivation on the part of the student, especially in the development and writing of the thesis.